There are a lot of opportunities for new businesses to start during that time. What are the best businesses to start during a recession?

 Home repair services

 Regardless, there will always be a need for things to be fixed at home.
-A lot of stuff breaks in houses, and homeowners may prefer to have someone else handle it instead.
+Many stuff breaks in houses, and homeowners may prefer someone else to handle it instead.

 For instance, if you happen to be employed as a plumber, you start your own plumbing business.
 By that, I mean you can do consulting part-time at night or on weekends.